Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: PAG: Probabilistic Indicator Function Predictor-Corrector Aerocapture Guidance Algorithm

-This algorithm also uses a persistence time $\tau$ to prevent a bang-off-bang structure in the bank angle command as the predicted probability can oscillate between the two modes.
-If it is within $\tau$ seconds of the last bank angle correction, the bank angle command is corrected by $\sigma'$ in the direction of the predicted bank angle command $\sigma^*$.
-This prevents the algorithm from rapidly oscillating between corrected and uncorrected bank angles, as the guidance correction alters cluster membership probability.
+This algorithm also uses a persistence time $\tau$ to prevent an oscillatory structure in the bank angle command.
+If it is within $\tau$ seconds of the last bank angle correction at $t_{\text{corr}}$, the bank angle command is still corrected by $\sigma'$ in the direction of the predicted bank angle command $\sigma^*$.
+This prevents the algorithm from rapidly fluctuating between corrected and uncorrected bank angles, as the guidance correction alters cluster membership probability.
 In addition, as the GMVAE is probabilistic, the persistence time allows the algorithm to account for the uncertainty in cluster membership probabilities and ensure more trajectories are saved.

+To illustrate the importance of $\tau$, suppose a bank angle correction occurs at $t_1$.
+At subsequent time $t_2 = t_1 + \delta t$, capture probability is above $\epsilon_C$, and no corrective action is applied.
+However, since a single time step is insufficient to fully correct the trajectory, the capture probability falls below $\epsilon_C$ at $t_3 = t_2 + \delta t$, necessitating a further corrective adjustment.
+By enforcing the persistence interval $\tau$, the bank angle remains partially corrected even when the thresholds are temporarily satisfied, preventing rapid on-off corrections.

-While using a fixed bank correction magnitude and persistence time is an effective way to implement the probabilistic indicator function (as shown in the next sections), this is not the only or best way to implement a probabilistic indicator function for aerocapture guidance.
+While using a fixed bank correction magnitude and persistence time is an effective way to implement the probabilistic indicator function, this approach is not necessarily the only or optimal method for aerocapture guidance.
 Other schemes\textemdash such as a variable bank angle correction magnitude or persistence time based on the cluster membership probabilities\textemdash could be implemented to improve performance.
-Future work will focus on these options.